 As you can see, there are a wide variety of factors that can come into play when trying to determine what kind of “rate” that an individual can qualify for.
-For this reason, it’s pretty much impossible to know for sure what kind of “rate” an individual might be able to qualify for without first speaking with them.
+For this reason, it’s almost impossible to know for sure what kind of “rate” an individual might qualify for without first speaking with them.

 “Which is great!”